JakeWnuk/ptt/README.md

   -t mask-retain -rm [uldsb] -tf [file]
         Transforms input by creating masks that still retain strings from file.
   -t mask-swap -tf [file]
-        Transforms input by swapping tokens from a partial mask file and a input file.
+        Transforms input by swapping tokens from a partial mask file and a input file of tokens.
+Expects partial masks as input.
   -t passphrase -w [words]
         Transforms input by generating passphrases from sentences with a given number of words.
   -t regram -w [words]